 be refused accreditation

-stop receiving funding from the Australian Government Department of Health and Ageing
+stop receiving funding from the Australian Government Department of Social Services

 How do I make a complaint?

 You can complain if you are not satisfied with the service or care provided you can make a complaint to the Australian Government’s Aged Care Complaints Scheme deals with complaints and concerns in aged care facilities, tel.
 1800 550 552.

 You can also contact the Aged Rights Advocacy Service Inc. (ARAS).
 They can provide information about your rights and an advocate to help you resolve issues, tel.
 8232 5377 or 1800 700 600 (country callers).